 Our Director Geoff Lowe recently participated in the Festival of NewMR, talking about the current and future role of machines in market research.

-While predicting the future is an imperfect science, the move to a machine-driven future in our industry may not be too far away.
+While predicting the future is an imperfect science, moving to a machine-driven future in our industry may not be too far away.
 As we are well aware, it is already happening with wider spread implementation of automation and out-of-the-box applications of AI.
 Some think a bigger shift toward reliance on machines could happen within five years, and we should not focus on competing with the “robots” but instead find the efficiencies when it comes to integrating machines into our daily jobs.
 Their ability for high volume data processing alone proves that machines are an inevitable part of the future.

 Machines are invaluable to us today, especially during the time of COVID-19.
 We have to stay informed on the continuous announcements, and without technology it would be nearly impossible to stay current with data surrounding the pandemic.
 These applications alone provide a glimpse of what tomorrow may have in store.
-Geoff writes that “the market research industry promises to continue moving toward the future with further applications of artificial intelligence, machine learning and other technology.”
-It is key that humans and machines find a harmonious way to coexist in order to reach the full potential for uncovering valuable insights.
+Geoff writes that “the market research industry promises to continue moving toward the future with further applications of artificial intelligence, machine learning, and other technology.”
+It is key that humans and machines find a harmonious way to coexist to reach the full potential for uncovering valuable insights.